 Texas and Oklahoma

-Texas and Oklahoma are the only states that not require all private employers to purchase workers compensation insurance.
-Texas has been an "opt-out state" for over a century.
-Note that Texas employers are required to purchase insurance if they contract with the government.
-Employers that do not purchase insurance lose some important defenses against lawsuits by injured employees.
-For instance, they cannot defend themselves on the basis that the employee's own negligence or the negligence of a co-worker caused the worker's injury.
+Texas is the only state in the U.S. that doesn't require private employers to purchase workers compensation insurance.
+(Public employers are obligated to buy insurance.)
+Workers comp insurance has been a voluntary coverage in Texas for over a century.
+However, employers that do not purchase insurance lose some important defenses against lawsuits by injured employees.
+For instance, they cannot defend themselves on the basis that the worker's own negligence or the negligence of a fellow employee caused the worker's injury.
 If they lose a lawsuit, uninsured employers may be liable for punitive damages.

-Oklahoma passed a law in 2013 that allows employers to forego workers compensation insurance.
-The law permits employers to opt out if they provide benefits to injured workers under an alternate benefit plan.
+Oklahoma passed a law in 2013 that allows employers to opt out of workers compensation requirements if they provide benefits to injured workers under an alternate benefit plan.
 However, the law was declared unconstitutional in early 2016 by the Oklahoma Workers Compensation Commission.
-The Commission found that the benefits provided to workers under alternative plans were inferior to those afforded under the workers' compensation law.
+The Commission found that the benefits provided to workers under alternative plans were inferior to those afforded under the workers compensation law.
 The future of Oklahoma's opt-out law is uncertain.

 Edited by Marianne Bonner